-Students and/or parent(s) are required to submit written notice of intent to participate to inform the principal of intent to participate by April 1 of the year in which the student wishes to enroll and may submit written notice as early as February 15.
+Students and/or parent(s) are required to submit written notice of intent to participate to the principal by April 1 of the year in which the student wishes to enroll and may submit written notice as early as February 15.
 Failure to inform the principal by the April 1 deadline of intent to participate shall result in the student having to secure written permission from the principal in order to participate in the program.